 We’re given many examples in Scripture of how to pray, and we can find an example known as “the Lord’s Prayer” in Matthew 6:9–13.
 This was not meant for us to repeat, but to follow it’s order:

 James also tells us the effectual fervent prayer of a righteous man avails much (James 5:16).
 We are to confess our shortcomings to those who are strong in the Lord (spiritual leadership) and bind together in prayer with them to overcome our obstacles.
 If we follow after righteousness, our prayers will be powerful and will accomplish much in God’s kingdom.

 There is never a time that’s inappropriate to pray.
 Scriptures tell us to pray without ceasing (I Thessalonians 5:17).
 Don’t ever stop praying!
-We are to keep our minds focused on the Lord at all times.
-No matter what we’re doing, we can pray for God to give us strength to make it through, lead us to complete the right actions, have the right spirit/attitude, order our steps, etc.
+We are to keep our minds focused on the Lord.
+No matter what we are doing, we can pray for God to give us strength to make it through, lead us to complete the right actions, have the right spirit/attitude, order our steps, etc.

 When we pray, we should expect God to answer!
 Sometimes God’s answer will be yes, no, or wait.
 Whatever His answer, we should know it’s God’s will, and the outcome will happen according to His timing.

 We should also be careful to pray in accordance with God’s will.
 When Jesus prayed in the Garden of Gethsemane, He prayed for the cup to pass from Him, but He ended His prayer with, “nevertheless not as I will, but as thou wilt” (Matthew 26:39, KJV).
 Even if our flesh wants something to happen, we must always pray for God’s will.
 We need to follow the example Jesus set for us.